-There’s been a great deal written about the theory of using Twitter to get more traffic to your blog or website, but very little in terms of actionable, proven strategies.
+There’s been a great deal written about the theory of using Twitter to get more traffic to your blog, website or online store – but very little in terms of actionable, proven strategies.

 I hope to change that with this case study, and what I call the ‘Triple Twitter Traffic Technique’ (if you can say it, you can do it).